juntaochen1/juntaochen1.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor in the [Department of Computer and Information Sciences](https://www.fordham.edu/info/20344/computer_and_information_sciences/) at [Fordham University](https://www.fordham.edu/).
-I am also affiliated with the Fordham Center for Cybersecurity.
+I am an assistant professor in the [Department of Computer and Information Sciences](https://www.fordham.edu/info/20344/computer_and_information_sciences/) at [Fordham University](https://www.fordham.edu/), and also affiliated with the Fordham Center for Cybersecurity.
+I am a Fordham-NYU and Fordham-IBM fellow.
 I received my PhD in Electrical Engineering from New York University (NYU), Tandon School of Engineering in 2020.

 Contact: LL610A, 113 W 60th St, New York, NY 10023<br/>
 Email: jchen504(at)fordham.edu